DUI vs. DWI in 2025 (Penalties & Insurance Implications)

 dwi vs dui

 Drunk driving is a serious and dangerous offense that results in almost 30 deaths each day in the United States, according to the National Highway Traffic Safety Administration.
-But this offense often goes by different names such as DUI and DWI.
-The bottom line is both are serious costly illegal offenses, but they actually vary slightly.
-Read on to find out how DUI and DWI differ and how they affect your car insurance.

 How are DUIs and DWIs determined

-DUIs or DWIs can also be issued if a driver is pulled over for a routine reason, such as a taillight that is out, and the police officer has suspicion of impaired driving.
-Police officers typically check the driver’s blood alcohol content (BAC) with a breathalyzer test, but they may also issue a DUI or DWI without one if the driver had dangerous driving behavior or failed a field sobriety test.
+Key indicators are speeding or erratic driving.
+DUIs or DWIs can also be issued if a driver is pulled over for a routine reason, such as a taillight being out, and the police officer has a suspicion of impaired driving.
+Police officers typically check the driver's blood alcohol content (BAC) with a breathalyzer test.

-While the federal legal limit for BAC is 0.08 percent, drivers can be arrested for a DUI or DWI with a lower BAC depending on their age, the specific laws in their state and their driving behavior.
+Still, they may also issue a DUI or DWI without one if the driver has dangerous driving behavior or failed a field sobriety test.
+While the federal legal limit for BAC is 0.08 percent, drivers can be arrested for a DUI or DWI with a lower BAC depending on their age, the specific laws in their state, and their driving behavior.

 How does a DUI affect car insurance